 Agile transformation is agile change management.
 Due to the wild number of variables with agile transformations, the only option you have for success is to start with a vision and strategy and begin implementing it through incremental changes to your organization while getting constant feedback about what is and is not working.

 It’s common for organizations to follow a waterfall plan for agile transformations and push changes down from senior management.
 This type of plan might work with a company-wide PC upgrade.
 However, a ‘people upgrade’ like this will fall apart.
 Every person is different.
 Every company is different.
 Every reason for changing is different.
 Your current state is different.
 A common trap in agile transformations is for a manager to join an organization and begin to implement agile delivery exactly as they saw it done at their last organization.
 It never works (see One Shocking Thing Agile Coaches Get Wrong to learn why).

 Successful agile transformations require agile change leadership, not just agile change management.
 Start with small changes and adapt your plan as you learn more.
 Think holistically about your organization.
 Get regular and timely feedback from the people at all levels of the organization.
 Use that feedback to adapt your plan and approach.
 True leadership means you have followership.
 Are people following because you have great ideas or because they are forced to?
 Are you setting and communicating goals and a vision people want to follow?

 Agile transformation is critical for organizations struggling with

 The most effective agile transformations are approached holistically.
 There is a focus on process agility, technical agility, business agility, cultural agility, and change management agility.

 Like technology development, organizations are complex.
 Just because your last organization used agile delivery one way doesn’t mean it will work the same way at your new organization.
 Agile transformations must be approached with an empirical mindset.
-This is how we approach agile transformations with our clients.
+If you want to learn more please check out our comprehensive guide to Agile Transformation.
 We would be honored to help you on the journey to agility.
 Contact us to start the conversation to learn more.